Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Related Work

 \subsection{Protecting demographic information in \gls{fr}}

-Several recent attempts to solving bias in subgroup-based classifiers (\eg ethnicity and gender classifiers): attempts to disguise demographic information in faces while preserving identities for privacy and protection purposes~\cite{zhang2018mitigating, dhar2020adversarial, 8698605}.
-Prior works recognized the importance of preserving the identity information in facial features while ridding it of evidence of demographics.
-Our model inherently does this as part of the target, aiming for an inability to recognize subgroups.
-Some achieved this using adversarial learning on top of the features via a Minimax filter~\cite{hamm2017minimax}: maximizing the attributes loss while minimizing the target task.
-Later on, several approached it as a minimization problem by reversing the gradient of the protected classifier.
-For instance, Bertran~\etal learned a projection that maps images to an embedding space such that gender information cannot be inferred~\cite{bertran2019adversarially}.
-Similar to this, we also aim to rid the data of demographic knowledge; however, the difference is that we learn to protect demographics in the facial features often stored in place of imagery (\ie we learn to map from a bias to a non-bias feature space).
-Ray~\etal followed the same path (\ie mapping images to space with demographic information protected)~\cite{roy2019mitigating}.
-Again, we aim to protect a database of facial features, with no assumption that the initial model or the raw images are accessible.
-Besides, Wu~\etal learned to rid knowledge of gender in features from videos with people performing actions~\cite{9207852, wu2018towards}.
-For this, features were extracted from video data to classify actions using a representation containing no knowledge of the demographics of the subject performing.
-Hence, we focus on an entirely different problem, that of fine-grained \gls{fr}.
+For reasons of privacy and protection, recent attempts \tipr{remove} demographic features from the raw face images~\cite{zhang2018mitigating, dhar2020adversarial, 8698605}.
+These works recognize the importance of {maintaining} identity information in facial features while ridding it of evidence of demographics.
+Our model inherently does this as part of the {target, aiming} for \tipr{the} inability to recognize subgroups.
+Some achieve this using adversarial learning on top of the features via a Minimax filter~\cite{hamm2017minimax}: maximizing the attributes loss while minimizing the target task.
+More recently, several \tipr{treat} it as a minimization problem by reversing the gradient of the protected classifier.
+For instance, Bertran~\etal~\cite{bertran2019adversarially} learn a projection that maps images to an embedding space {to disallow inference in} gender information.
+Similar to this, we also aim to rid the data of demographic knowledge.
+However, the difference is that we learn to protect demographics in the facial features often stored in place of imagery (\ie we map from a biased to a non-bias feature space).
+Ray~\etal~\cite{roy2019mitigating} follow the same path (\ie {map image-to-feature} with demographic information protected).
+Again, we aim to {preserve} a database of facial features, with no assumption that the initial model or raw images are accessible.

-Additionally, Wu~\etal focused on concepts of ridding identity information as seen by a task-specific ensemble of models by modifying video data in image-space~\cite{9207852}.
-For instance, by cropping out faces or the entire bodies of subjects in the video.
-We use a single model to modify the facial features by learning a mapping to a feature space where the protected variables are unrecoverable but without compromising the performance of the \gls{fr} system, which we improve.
-Existing works are broadly similar for being motivated by privacy concerns but differ in the ideology, methodology, and even the problem statements, data, and tasks.
+Wu~\etal~\cite{9207852, wu2018towards} present a method for removing gender information and preserving privacy in videos while maintaining sufficient information for action classification.
+They achieve this by learning a filter that selectively degrades the video.
+Their contribution differs from ours in that it operates in the image domain rather than the learned embedding domain.
+They also target action recognition rather than recognition applications.